stashed/stash/docs/guides/v1alpha1/backends/overview.md

 > Note: Stash keeps all backup data encrypted.
 So, snapshot files in the bucket will not contain any meaningful data until they are decrypted.

-Stash creates a [Repository](/docs/concepts/crds/repository.md) crd that represents original repository in backend in Kubernetes native way.
+Stash creates a [Repository](/docs/concepts/crds/repository.md) crd that represents original repository in backend in a Kubernetes native way.
 It holds information like number of backup snapshot taken, time when last backup was taken etc.

 In order to use a backend, you have to configure `Restic` crd and create a `Secret` with necessary credentials.